LukeThompsonUK/mIRC-Scripts/README.md

 These folders will be used mainly for scripts that are network specific
 and will not work on other networks for various reasons.

+### ~/Games
+This folder will be used for various games that have been written for
+users to play using the mIRC client.

 ### ~/Patches
 This folder will be for small patches that something needs for one of my
 scripts to work properly.
 I don't plan on making many patches but the few